-This year the Kern County Cemetery District had 368 burials that include both casketed and cremation burials.
-This is 5 burials more than the previous year of 363.
-The District had a 24% cremation rate as compared to 21% cremation the previous fiscal year.
+This year the Kern County Cemetery District had 318 burials that include both casketed and cremation burials.
+This is 50 burials less than the previous year of 368.
+The District had a 19% cremation rate as compared to 24% cremation the previous fiscal year.

-This year the Kern County Cemetery District received \$698,720 in burial income which is a 23% decrease from last year.
-The District also received \$1,015,377 in property tax which is an 8.0% increase from last year.
-These revenues together with the interest earned and miscellaneous gave the district \$1,769,815 in General Fund revenue.
+This year the Kern County Cemetery District received \$633,877 in burial income which is a 10% decrease from last year.
+The District also received \$1,100,268 in property tax which is an 8.5% increase from last year.
+These revenues together with the interest earned and miscellaneous gave the district \$1,895,434 in General Fund revenue.

-The current expenses for salaries cost the district \$766,142 and general maintenance costs of \$422,879 along with capital purchases of \$10,967 for a total of \$1,199,988.
-The costs of operations increased by 0.5%, due to an increase for supplies and capital outlay.
-Salaries decreased by 9.25% due to the retirement/loss of long-time employees earning higher wages.
-Overtime was minimized due to having a fully staffed cemetery, and the expert leadership of Superintendent Carender maximizing the employee's abilities.
+The current expenses for salaries cost the district \$786,916 and general maintenance costs of \$444,243 along with capital purchases of \$89,158 (\$80K for the Electric Vehicles) for a total of \$1,320,317.
+The costs of operations increased by 10.5%, due to an increase in supplies and capital outlay (EV's will be reimbursed in 2023-24).
+Salaries increased by 2.5%; with the reformulation for the newly hired employees earning higher wages to assist in better employee retention.
+With the higher starting salary came the changeover from a 5-step program to a 2-step program for Groundsman I. Overtime was minimized due to having a fully staffed cemetery, and the expert leadership of Superintendent Carender maximizing the employee's abilities.